kevelcampbell/comp3161FinalProject/README.md

 Kevel Campbell: Interface and Design

-Akeem Purrier: Script Populate the Database
+Akeem Purrier: Script to Populate the Database